pulumi/registry/themes/default/content/registry/packages/aws-static-website/_index.md

 - sitePath - the root directory containing the website's contents to be served (required)
 - withCDN - provision a CloudFront CDN to serve content
 - targetDomain - the domain used to serve the content.
-A Route53 hosted zone must exist for this domain is this option is specified
+A Route53 hosted zone must exist for this domain if this option is specified
 - index.html - the default document for the site.
 Defaults to index.html
 - error404 - the default 404 error page
 - certificateARN - the ARN of the ACM certificate to use for serving HTTPS.
 If one is not provided, a certificate will be created during the provisioning process